amirhosseinMirzaei/Notruphill-app/README.md

 # consultant-app
 # 🚀 My Project
 The project focuses on helping students study more effectively and facilitating seamless communication between students and their academic advisors.
-Advisors can create personalized study plans for their students and track their progress over time.
+Advisors can create personalized study plans for their students and track their progress over time.(source code private for privacy reasons)

 ## 🛠 Features